TechFusionMasters/DelegatR/documents/migration-notes.md

 # Migration notes (conceptual)

-This document provides conceptual guidance for teams considering a move to MediatorKit.
+This document provides conceptual guidance for teams considering a move to DelegatR.

 It is not a drop-in compatibility guide.
-The intent is to help you align your application architecture and expectations with MediatorKit’s explicit execution rules.
+The intent is to help you align your application architecture and expectations with DelegatR’s explicit execution rules.

 ## Core concept mapping